s-michelmann/semi_automatic_aligner/README.md

 - [x] type `python semi_align.py`

 this should open the GUI.
 Once You have opened a .wav File - open wav and a .txt file the GUI will load the whole interface (see also wiki for manual).
 Note that .wav files may have issues with the aligner if they are not one channel sampled at 16K.

+## Use
+You need to
+- open a .wav file and a .txt file that contains the transcription of the audio.
+You should then see the audio and the text displayed.
+- Left-click onto the audio-trace and hit the green play button to play.
+- Right-click onto the audio-trace to select a segment (a blue patch will mark the segment)
+- Click the blue play button to play the segment (note that the segment stops automatically with inaccuracies in the range of the refresh rate)